BasisResearch/chirho/README.md

     y = pyro.sample("y", dist.Normal(x + h, 1))
     return y

-# Define a causal question (here intervening on x)
+# Define a causal query (here intervening on x)
-def question():
+def query():
     return do(model, {"x": 1})

 # Generate 10,000 samples from the observational distribution P(y) ~ N(0, 2)
 obs_samples = pyro.infer.Predictive(model, num_samples=1000)()["y"]

 # Generate 10,000 samples from the interventional distribution P(y | do(X=1)) ~ N(1, 1)
-int_samples = pyro.infer.Predictive(question(), num_samples=1000)()["y"]
+int_samples = pyro.infer.Predictive(query(), num_samples=1000)()["y"]
 ```

 ## Learn more

 We have written a number of tutorials and examples for Causal Pyro.
-We have tried to choose simple examples that would be of interest to both the causal inference and probabilistic programming communities: they collectively span Pearl’s causal hierarchy @pearl2001bayesian, and most are broadly applicable, empirically validated, have an
+We have tried to choose simple examples that would be of interest to both the causal inference and probabilistic programming communities: they collectively span Pearl’s causal hierarchy [@pearl2001bayesian], and most are broadly applicable, empirically validated, have an
 unconventional or limited identification result, and make use of modern probabilistic machine learning tools, like neural networks or stochastic
 variational inference.